danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 ## 7.1 Begin()

-By using the phase *vocable code* for the title of this chapter we aim to make explicit the ways in which the act of coding is not reducible to its functional aspects.
+By using the phase *Vocable Code* for the title of this chapter we aim to make explicit the ways in which the act of coding is not reducible to its functional aspects.
 Rather we stress that code mirrors the instability inherent to human language in terms of how it expresses itself and is interpreted.
 Code is both script and performance, and in this sense is always ready to do something: it says what it will do and does it at the same time.
 This analogy to speech, or more specifically to *speech-act theory* has been well rehearsed in software studies (not least in *Speaking Code*) and helps us to demonstrate neatly how we can to do things with words *and* code: to produce an action with effects.[^speech]

 Indeed if coding is somewhat like speaking, it is also like poetry inasmuch as poems operate performatively, explicitly when spoken, and clearly there are similarities between the syntactic qualities of written code and words on the page to be executed.
 This is made evident when source code is read aloud as if it were a poem such as the example of the philosopher Franco Bifo Berardi reading the *I Love You* virus, literally enacting Florian Cramer's claim that the computer virus *I Love You* might be considered to be a form of poetry.[^language] This also makes larger reference to artists expressing language as found objects, in simultaneous poems from the Dada period for example, where texts in different languages were read aloud at the same time to expose their aesthetic and undermine their authoritative function.
 Software is constructed in language, and is processed with and via computer code consisting of symbols.[^love] Code is like poetry then inasmuch as it plays with structures of language itself, and sets up a temporal interplay between the *voice* that is, and the *voice* that is to come.
 Such examples stress the instability of all codes (including human language) and how particular intentions or meanings are open to misinterpretation and reinvention.